go-go-carrot/OS_xv6/README.md

 make qemu

 # Submit the project to this repo for review.
 # WARNING: `git add .` basically adds every file in your directory.
-This will probably add files that the grader is not interested in (e.g., object files).
-You should run `make clean` to remove all compilation artifacts and check `git status` to identify only the source code files that you modified, and only `git add` those.
+#          This will probably add files that the grader is not interested
+#          in (e.g., object files).
+You should run `make clean` to remove
+#          all compilation artifacts and check `git status` to identify
+#          only the source code files that you modified, and only `git add`
+#          those.
 For example:
 git add user/sleep.c user/find.c Makefile

 # Commit.
-git commit -m "Implemented Lab util"
+git commit -m "Lab util done"

 # Create a pull request (PR) to the util-orig branch.
 # Running `git push` will print out a URL where you can create a PR.
 Click the link.